LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-constant-curvature-VAEs.md

 But the ELBO is very easy to get with my current code so we'll be using it regardless just to get a feel for the results are.

 We'll observe how well the different approaches do for varying latent dimensions, number of layers and number of nodes (the latter two basically to make sure our conclusions on the latent dimensions are more solid).
+Uncertainties are just derived from the variance of the loss on different batches of the testing dataset.
+And I should emphasize that this is not a _proper_ report on the performance of these methods just a quick check that I did with lots of stuff that one would do better if they wanted rigorous results, so grain of salt and everything.